-1 The model and method documented in ECSS-Q-HB-80-02 are conformant to ISO/IEC 15504 (Part 2).
+1 Currently the model and method documented in ECSS-Q-HB-80-02 are not fully conformant to ISO/IEC 33002, however they can also be used with the customer agreement.

 2 Currently the CMMI model is not fully conformant to ISO/IEC 15504, however it can be used, provided that the SCAMPI A method is applied.

+3 Organisations that meet the requirements to be designated as Very Small Entity (VSE) can choose to use a model and a method conformant to ISO/IEC 29110-6-1.

 .

 ECSS-Q-ST-80_0720061

-The process assessment model, the method, the assessment scope, the results and the assessors shall be verified as complying with the project requirements.
+The process assessment model, the method, the assessment scope, the results and the assessors shall be

+established by the customer, and

+verified that they are compliant with the project requirements.

 1 Examples of assessment scopes are: organizational unit evaluated, and processes evaluated.

 2 ECSS-Q-HB-80-02 provides space specific process reference model and their indicators.